-Risk related to competition from new market entries and from adjacent industries

-The rapid expansion and diversification of the advertising field is giving rise to competition from an increasing number of companies in adjacent industries, including general trading and consulting companies.
-Fields related to Internet advertising and social networking services are also seeing a sharp increase in the number of new market entrants, and the

-Dentsu Group competes with these companies in the development and expansion of new businesses.
+Risk related to competition from new market entries and from adjacent industries social networking services are also seeing a sharp increase in the number of new market entrants, and the Dentsu Group competes with these companies in the development and expansion of new businesses.
 If the Group is unable to respond effectively to client needs in such business domains from either a service or a cost perspective, or if the entrance of new companies into these new markets suddenly causes rapid changes in customary advertising business practices, the Group's results of operations could be adversely affected.